 By declaring Christ as the end of the law for righteousness, Paul reveals continuity rather than conflict.
 The law was always moving toward Christ.
 Every command, every sacrifice, every failure carried within it a quiet anticipation of something better.
 That anticipation is satisfied in Jesus.
 Righteousness is no longer pursued through adherence to a system, but received through union with Christ.

-This fulfillment explains why life with God is now grounded in grace rather than performance, as shown in What Is Eternal Life?.
+This fulfillment explains why life with God is now grounded in grace rather than performance, as shown in https://goodchristiannetwork.com/a-study-in/.
 Eternal life flows from Christ’s completed work, not from ongoing law-keeping.
-It also clarifies why trust, rather than striving, becomes the defining posture of faith, echoing the call found in Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”.
+It also clarifies why trust, rather than striving, becomes the defining posture of faith, echoing the call found in https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/.

 Within the story of redemption, Romans 10:4 stands as a declaration that the long journey of the law has reached its destination.
 Christ fulfills what the law could only foreshadow, opening the way for righteousness to be received by faith rather than pursued by effort.